Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

 The CsI-SiPMs setup was installed inside a cryostat vacuum chamber equipped with a temperature control unit, as depicted in Fig.~\ref{scheme}.
 The liquid nitrogen dewar is connected to the copper plate through a thermal link composed of multiple copper wires.
 The CsI-SiPMs setup was mounted on the copper plate and covered with a radiation shield made of iron to protect against external radiation heat.
 Rubber insulators were introduced to prevent the conduction of heat from the readout board, as shown in Fig.~\ref{setup} (b).
 To control the temperatures of the CsI crystal, two heaters were incorporated on the copper plate.
 Two PT-1000 temperature sensors were employed to monitor the temperature inside the chamber using the temperature control unit of Lake Shore Model 336.
 One sensor was placed in close proximity to the crystal, while the other was positioned at the edge of the copper plate.
-The temperature control unit regulates the heater to manage temperature variations from the target temperature, maintaining a stability level of 0.1 degree.
-We optimized the power of the thermal connection between the nitrogen dewar and copper plate to achieve a minimum temperature closer to 77\,K while ensuring efficient heat transfer to the crystal for increased temperatures.
+The temperature control unit regulates the heater to manage crystal (or system) temperature variations, maintaining a stability level of 0.1 degree.
+We optimized the thermal connection performance between the nitrogen dewar and copper plate to achieve a minimum temperature closer to 77\,K while ensuring efficient heat transfer to the crystal to increase its temperature when necessary.
 In this setup, we successfully reached a temperature of 86\,K with both SiPMs and readout boards in operation.

-A KEITHLEY 263B SYSTEM SourceMeter is employed to provide the SiPM bias voltage through the readout boards, which are operated with a low-voltage supply using a KEYSIGHT E3630A.
-The readout electronics amplify the SiPM signals, and the amplified signals are digitized using a 125\,MHz, 12-bit flash-analog-to-digital converter (FADC) supplied by NOTICE Korea.
+A KEITHLEY 2635B SYSTEM SourceMeter is employed to provide the SiPM bias voltage through the readout boards, which are operated with a low-voltage supply using a KEYSIGHT E3630A.
+The homemade readout electronics amplifies the SiPM signals, and the amplified signals are digitized using a 125\,MHz, 12-bit flash-analog-to-digital converter (FADC) supplied by NOTICE Korea.